hashicorp/vault/website/source/intro/getting-started/dev-server.html.md

 ## Verify the Server is Running

-Verify the server is running by running `vault seal-status`.
+Verify the server is running by running `vault status`.
 This should succeed and exit with exit code 0.
 If you see an error about opening a connection, make sure you copied and executed the `export VAULT_ADDR...` command from above properly.